Cirrent/ccm_documentation_stage/docs/how-ccm-works.rst

 The AIROC™ IFW56810 module, also known as the AIROC™ Cloud Connectivity Manager (CCM) module, contains an integrated antenna and provides everything needed to connect a host processor to the cloud.
 Pre-certified for FCC, CE, Canada, Japan, Taiwan, Australia, and New Zealand, this module requires no extra RF equipment or clocking circuitry.

 With just five host interface signals plus power and ground, connection to a host using an industry-standard UART is straightforward.
-IEEE 802.11n single band 2.4 GHz Wi-Fi performance is based on the industry’s most widely deployed IoT technology from Infineon®.
+IEEE 802.11n single band 2.4 GHz Wi-Fi performance is based on the industry’s most widely deployed IoT technology from INFINEON®.
 Bluetooth® LE onboarding to Wi-Fi networks is also supported.

 .. image:: img/hw-1.png
 	    :align: center